|Attic Black-Figure Pottery|

 In 608 the Olympic Games were held.
 Cleon of Epidaurus won the Stadion race.
 Hipposthenes of Laconia won the men’s wrestling for the fifth time.
 Including his victory as a boy in the boy’s wrestling event of 632, he had won six Olympic laurel trophies and had dominated the sport for over twenty years.
 Hipposthenes disappears from history after this but his sporting prowess should be acknowledged.

 In this year another Olympic victor disappears from history.
-Athens was at war with the city of Mytilene on a tiny island connected to the island of Lesbos, near the coast of Asia Minor.
+Athens was at war with the city of Mytilene, on a tiny island connected to the island of Lesbos, near the coast of Asia Minor.
+The war was over who would control the nearby peninsula of Sigeion.
 When the Athenians attacked, the Mytilenaen general Pittacus challenged the Athenian commander to a duel.
 As both armies and cities were quite small and relatively evenly matched, the Athenian general agreed.
 Pittacus was famed for his wisdom and Phrynon was renowned throughout the Greek world as a winner of the Stadion race at the Olympics in 636.
 The two men fought in single combat to determine the war but the legend states that Pittacus had placed a net under his shield which he brought out during the combat to entangle Phrynon and slay him, thus singlehandedly saving his city with his tricks.
+However this did not win the war for Mytilene.
+Both sides submitted to Periander of Corinth of mediation and Periander awarded the disputed land to Athens.

 |Later statue of Pittacus|